WPIRoboticsEngineering/ZenVSCodeInstaller/README.md

  * Code backed up on a server and accessible to whole team
  * GitHub Desktop helps make the Git workflow understandable and merge conflicts easier to resolve
  * Best as the starter code for the Final Project
- * Choose this option while *programming* your robot

 #### Con

  * Only the one example in the Template, the RCCTL example
  * Git is one more thing to learn, although utterly essential long term, not required for 1001
- * Collaboration with teams meantelemetrys the possibility of merge conflicts/resolutions
+ * Collaboration with teams means the possibility of merge conflicts/resolutions

 ### 4.3) Choose